-There were several items identified throughout our audit procedures as follows:
+There were several items identified throughout Moss Adams' testing in the prior year:

-- While we understand through discussions with management that reviews of reconciliations and journal entries occur, there was insufficient documentation available to verify review procedures were occurring on a timely basis.
-Without documentation available, we were unable to confirm controls surrounding the review of reconciliations and journal entries are operating effectively as designed. - Documentation was not available to verify that user access to the Organization's accounting system is reviewed.
-Because user account permissions within the Organization's accounting system do not substantially restrict employees from unauthorized access and use, review of access is required to verify user account permissions are in line with a proper business purpose. - Throughout our audit procedures, two prior period adjustments were identified related to the Organization not properly accounting for complex areas of US generally accepted auditing principles.
+- There was insufficient documentation available to verify review procedures were occurring on a timely basis over reconciliations and journal entries. - Documentation was not available to verify that user access to the Organization's accounting system was reviewed. - Two prior period adjustments were identified related to the Organization not properly accounting for complex areas of US generally accepted auditing principles.
 These adjustments addressed not properly accounting for the escalations in lease payments over the respective lease term and improperly accounting for contract modifications in the Organization's allocation of its standalone selling price.
 The impact of these adjustments were significant to the Organization's financial statements taken as a whole.